AdamBoley/Project-Beergate/README.md

 - implement upvotes / downvotes feature for Comments - on hold
 - move review deletion link in review.html to a bootstrap modal, so that it becomes more difficult to delete reviews / or they cannot be deleted by accident
 - mimic an excerpt on the index cards with `{{ review.content|slice:":100" }}` to show the first 100 characters - fancy formatting in those first 100 characters could prove problematic, but test this first
+- related to above - use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically.
+If clicked, open a modal that tells the user that they cannot like their own posts, and prompts them to update or delete it
+- Extend User model to include a profile picture and other information - display this on the navbar and below each beer review
+- Add higher-level AllAuth functionality - social media sign in, password complexity, confirmation emails, etc

 To consider:
 - The UpdateReviewView and update_review page that allow users to update their reviews redirect back to the review.html page with the updated content